 - Light coatings of soot will usually be burnt off during the normal operation of the fire.
-Should any soot accumulation become excessive, the fuel effect pieces and walls should be removed from the fire for cleaning. - Cleaning should be carried out in a well ventilated area or in the open air by gently brushing with the pieces held away from your face so that you avoid inhaling the dust. - We do not recommend the use of a normal domestic vacuum cleaner which may blow dust back into the air. - We suggest that you remove the ceramic fuel effect pieces in the reverse order to that shown in the fuel bed refitting instructions.
+Should any soot accumulation become excessive, the fuel effect pieces and walls should be removed from the fire for cleaning. - Cleaning should be carried out in a well ventilated area or in the open air by gently brushing with the pieces held away from your face so that you avoid inhaling the dust. - We do not recommend the use of a normal domestic vacuum cleaner which may blow dust back into the air. - We suggest that you remove the ceramic fuel effect pieces in the reverse order to that shown in the ceramic fuel effect installer and owner guide.